 sue another 'expert' because of his sworn testimony.

 to help prove claims of wrongdoing by a neighboring industrial complex.
 Being declared

 qualified as an 'expert' varies from state to state, but it usually requires extensive

-documented professional experience, and/or an advanced college
+documented professional experience, and/or an advanced college degree, and/or professional

-believe it to be a form of acceptable payola...
+it to be a form of acceptable payola...

 Agreement w/MECA Electronics

 ECM announced a new authorized distribution agreement

 reliable RF/microwave passive DC – 20 GHz microwave components and solutions globally.
 MECA serves all areas of the RF/Microwave

 industries including world class network providers.
 They have long been the

-"backbone" of high performance wired and air-interfaced networks such as
+"backbone" of high performance wired and air-interfaced networks such as in-building

-applications, mobile radio, aviation and air traffic communications...
+mobile radio, aviation and air traffic communications...

 1962, John T. Frye's techie troubleshooting teenagers